The Deathless by Peter Newman

 I've become a pretty big fan of Peter Newman since the Vagrant books.
 They were quirky, hardcore horror, fantasy, and even SF bundled as one huge treat.

-The Deathless breaks that mold by wrapping us deep inside a world of dark magical forest with strange creatures and castles rather than ravening armies.
+The Deathless breaks that mold by wrapping us deep inside a world of a dark magical forest with strange creatures and castles rather than ravening armies.

 What makes this special?
 Immortality isn't that special, but these are lords and ladies of immortals breeding their line to take over their children's bodies by way of a special bloodletting ceremony... and the realm's leaders are... slipping.
 Going a little mad.
 Their one task is to protect the castle and the people from the monsters in the wild.